ssahussai/safe-night-out/README.md

 Safe Night Out is a remote collaborative group project created by Alban Xhalferalli, Gerardo Mendoza, Alexander Perkowski, and Salma Khan from Austin & Dallas, TX.
 The purpose of this application is to do the following:
 * Track what you drink in real time.
 * Calculate an approximate Blood Alcohol Content level.
-* Select and view Safe Methods for Getting Home.
-* Understand consequences: View alcohol-related laws in your area.
 * Build healthy drinking habits.
+* Upload pictures from your drinking sessions.
 * Use our application to drink responsibly and get home safely.